MacCampbell/residual-tetrasomy/README.md

-# magic-eight
+# residual-tetrasomy
-For identification of likely tetrasomic homeologs versus likely disomic homeologs in salmonids
+For identification of likely tetrasomic homeologs versus likely disomic homeologs (in salmonids)

 ## Goals
 A plot of overall similarity between homeologous pairs based on protokaryotype notation with classification into "tetrasomic" or "disomic" groups using any high-quality assembly.